odin-lang/odin-lang.org/content/docs/overview.md

 Specify whether a procedure literal or call will be forced to inline (`#force_inline`) or forced to never inline `#force_no_inline`.
 This is **not** a suggestion to the compiler.
 If the compiler cannot inline the procedure, it will (currently) silently ignore the directive.

-This is enabled all optization levels except `-o:none` which has all inlining disabled.
+This is enabled for all optimization levels except `-o:none` which has all inlining disabled.

 #### `#must_tail`